OUR MAIN RESEARCH QUESTION

 How are we answering these questions?

-This is a cooperative project between the University of Alaska Fairbanks, the US Forest Service, and the Alaska Department of Fish Game.
+This is a cooperative project between the University of Idaho, the US Forest Service, and the Alaska Department of Fish Game.
 We could not do this work without our agency collaborators.